Sanding and Refinishing Wood Flooring in Metro Vancouver:

 No, there’s no need to re and re your baseboards when sanding and refinishing wood floors.

 How many times can I sand my engineered wood?

 It depends on the thicknesses of the wear layer.
 However, if you have a 3 mm Lamella (industry standard for quality hardwood flooring).
 You should be able to sand and refinish the floor up to 2 times.

 Is Solid hardwood better than engineered hardwood for sanding?

 Not necessarily!
-However, you are almost certain that you can sand and refinish your solid wood since you’re not worried about the wear layer and the method of installation.
+However, you are almost certain you can sand and refinish your solid wood since you’re not worried about the wear layer and the installation method.
 The same can’t be said about engineered wood flooring products.

 Can laminate flooring also be sanded and refinished?

-Absolutely not!
-Laminate is not engineered hardwood and cannot be sanded at all.
+No!
+Laminate has not engineered hardwood and cannot be sanded at all.